-- Help clients identify obstacles impeding progress towards the crystallization of career plans and coach them on ways to overcome these challenges.
+- Help clients identify obstacles impeding progress toward the establishment of career plans and coach clients on ways to overcome these challenges.

 - Make referrals to psychologists or therapists if clients are unable to engage in the career-planning process or finalize decisions due to anxiety, depression, or low self-esteem.

 Education, Training, and Certification

 Career counselors usually acquire a master's degree in counseling or career development.
 Career counselors can be certified by organizations like the National Board of Certified Counselors.

 Career Counselor Skills

 - Career counselors must have the ability to put a client at ease and engender trust to facilitate sharing of personal information.